Chart Color Schemes

 Infrastructure

-Grange has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Grange has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Infrastructure changes significantly influence local performance.
-AreaSearch identified nine projects potentially impacting the area.
-Notable ones are Stafford City Shopping Centre Redevelopment, Windsor Dual Tower Development, Eildon Hill Residences, and Norman Avenue Apartments in Lutwyche.
-The following details projects likely most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified eight projects likely affecting the area.
+Notable ones are Stafford City Shopping Centre Redevelopment, Windsor Dual Tower Development, Eildon Hill Residences, and Norman Avenue Apartments, Lutwyche.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.